fncbook/fnc/chapter10/linear.md

       \end{bmatrix},
 :::

 where $\hat{u}$ is the exact solution of {eq}`linbvp`.
-If we so desire, we can use interpolation to convert the values $(x_i,u_i)$ into a function after the solution is found.
+If we so desire, we can use interpolation to convert the values $(x_i,u_i)$ into a function after the discrete solution is found.

 ## Collocation

 ```{index} ! collocation
 ```
 Having defined values at the nodes as our unknowns, we impose approximations to the ODE at the same nodes.
 This approach is known as **collocation**.
-Derivatives of the solution are found using differentiation matrices.
+Derivatives of the solution are found (approximately) using differentiation matrices.
 For example,

 :::{math}
 :label: bvpD1